Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 As a bonus action, you can emit a ghastly distortion of your true form.
 A creature of your choice within 30 feet of you must succeed on a Wisdom saving throw or become Frightened of you for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 A creature that succeeds on its saving throw is immune to this ability for 24 hours.

 #### Transformation Boon: Undead Form
 Your Dexterity score increases by 2 and your Charisma score increases by 1.
 An ability score cannot be increased beyond 16 this way.
 In addition, your creature type changes to undead.
-Spells and abilities that state effects or [[conditions]] specifically regarding Undead of a specific CR have no effect on you.
+Spells and abilities that state effects or [[System Reference/Conditions|conditions]] specifically regarding Undead of a specific CR have no effect on you.
 If a spell or ability other than your own would cause you to gain Hit Points, you gain that many temporary Hit Points instead.
 If you are reduced to 0 hit points and fall unconscious as a result, any healing you receive will stabilize you and leave you on 1 hit point and unconscious.
 Furthermore, you cannot die from old age and you do not require air, food or drink.

 ##### Feeding
 Transcended beyond mortal needs, vampires do not need to eat.
 However, the gripping nature of their curse requires them to feed on the fresh blood of humanoids.
 A task they undertake with delight.